Consumer resource

 Return faulty goods

-If something has gone wrong with something you have bought, you may be entitled to a repair, replacement, price reduction or refund under the Consumer Rights Act 2015 (as it applies in England and Wales).
+If something has gone wrong with something you have bought, you may be entitled to a repair, replacement, price reduction or refund under the Consumer Rights Act 2015.
 What you can ask for depends on how long you have had the item, how serious the fault is and whether you are dealing with a trader.

 Used cars are a common example: rights still exist, but the facts usually turn on what was said at sale, inspection, mileage and documentation.
 We can help you organise the chronology and draft proportionate correspondence whether you are negotiating with a dealer or a private seller in a business context.